pberard19/dotfiles/README.md

-Just a place to store useful configs
+Just a place to store my dotfiles and setup scripts